icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 Conditions are unary or binary clauses.

 All conditions must be satisfied within a rule for that rule to be applied.
 There are no explicit boolean operators such as `or` or similar.
 For cases where alternative sets of rules could be applied the expectation is that data providers will specify multiple, potentially overlapping, rules to express this.

 ### Unary clauses

 Unary clauses consist of a single **named** condition.
 The clause is satisfied if that condition is `true`.
-This is typically used to denote a particular property such as *Open Energy current membership* or similar where the existence of the property is sufficient to accept the data consumer.
+This is typically used to denote a particular property such as *Icebreaker One Trust Framework membership* or similar where the existence of the property is sufficient to accept the data consumer.

 ```json
  {"ib1:member" : true}